rajdsouza/SocketCDV/README.md

 * Reads barcode and send it to barcodeData function

 Future Feature Improvements:
-1. ~~Add a custom function which can recieve barcode read event.~~
+1. Add a custom function which can recieve barcode read event
-2. A way to display the device which is connected.
+2. A way to display the device which is connected